Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 Choose a username and password for the admin user.
 The former is usually `postgres` (although you can choose what you want).
 Do not record the password in a file!
 (In these instructions, we assume that the admin user name is `postgres`.)

 Check that your `$PATH` allows you to access the PostgreSQL `psql` utility program.

+You can then create the database by using option 3 of the wrapper script, or the `scripts/database/create_or_overwrite_database.py` script which it calls.
+The default database name is `ga_db`. **NOTE THAT THIS WILL DELETE ANY EXISTING INSTANCE OF THE DATABASE** As this is a dangerous operation, you will be prompted to confirm before proceeding with deletion and re-creation.

+**NOTE:** Ensure all connections to the database are closed before you do this, otherwise the script will fail.
+In particular, if you have started the Grafana server (as detailed further down this page), it may have a database connection, in which case you must stop the server (e.g. using CTRL-C).

 ### HPC users file
 You will need a file with details of your HPC users for whom you are obtaining `sacct` data.
 For example, `ga_dashboard/samples/hpc_users_list.csv`.
 Or one like this: